Hridesh-Srivastava/AgroSmart-AI/README.md

-# AgroSmart
+# SmartAgro AI

-AgroSmart is an agriculture-based project leveraging AI to provide smart solutions for farmers.
+SmartAgro is an agriculture-based project leveraging AI to provide smart solutions for farmers.
 This project aims to enhance agricultural productivity through precision farming and sustainable practices.

 ## Features